 As a bonus, we get the Nightmare EP which in full appears for the first time on CD.
 It is a great addition to the Walk It How You Talk It album. the songs are a bit heavier and less melodic.
 “Nightmare” is a heavy track with a cool and memorable hook and makes me think of Tokyo Blade in their early days.
 “Need a Lot of Love” opens up with a riff that could have been taken from Def Leppard‘s Pyromania.
 The weakest hand in the deck probably being “Rock Me Hard” which is an ordinary rock song that does not stand out as much of the rest of the material.

 Added as an extra bonus and giving a lot of value for money is a second DVD disc that contains TV and live appearance clips.
 Unfortunately, the Middlesborough Town Hall show is not included which is a bummer.
 It was sold by the band themselves on DVD-R. This double-disc deluxe edition comes with a thick 20-page full-color booklet.
 There is an extensive band biography and cool photos along with the lyrics to all the songs.
 A big plus is also the inclusion of the original artwork to the Nightmare EP on the back of the booklet making it easy to switch cover if you’d like.
 The biggest flaw is that the song order is printed wrong in all places.

-Putting this old and forgotten gem out there for new fans to discover is a great and necessary deed done by Prog AOR Records.
+Putting this old and forgotten gem out there for new fans to discover is a great and necessary deed done by Blood & Iron records.
 With more cool releases lined up for 2018, the label seems fit to deliver more archive recordings to the craving fans.
 Well done!